 Ready for more?
 Take Christine’s Clinical Applications course!

 Join us in delving into a multitude of populations with drumming.
 Christine is a PRO when it comes to teaching, building relationships, achieving therapeutic objectives, and INSPIRING you to be your best clinician!
-By taking the course the Clinical Applications of Drumming course
+By taking the course the Clinical Applications of Drumming course, you will:

 - Watch 25 segments to infuse your work with research-based drumming methods so that you will WOW your administrators when you drum with your clients.